-Deploy Managed Rulesets for a zone in the dashboard · Cloudflare Web Application Firewall (WAF) docs

 Deploy Managed Rulesets for a zone in the dashboard

-You can enable and configure Managed Rulesets for a zone in the Managed Rules tab of the Firewall app.
+You can enable and configure Managed Rulesets for a zone in Security > WAF > Managed rules.

 Enable or disable a Managed Ruleset

-In the Web Application Firewall (WAF) interface, click the toggle on the right of a Managed Ruleset to enable or disable all the rules in that ruleset.
+Click the Enabled toggle on the right of a Managed Ruleset to enable or disable it.

 Configure a Managed Ruleset